One of the most magical creatures in the ocean has to be the octopus!

 Download the octopus template, print, and cut out the pieces you need.

-Paint a paper plate in 1-2 thin coats of paint.
+Paint a paper plate with 1-2 thin coats of paint.
 Let it dry before moving on.

 Position the eyes in the middle of the head, one on each side of the head, and glue them in place.